 Another yellow daisy.
 My favourite one, ‘Summer Nights’, produces dark stems and a branching head of single golden daisies with dark middles.
 There are also double forms.

 Helianthus ‘Lemon Queen’

 A tall clump former with lemon daisies that chase the sun.

 Cirsium rivulare ‘Atropurpureum’

 This stylish maroon thistle, which prefers semi-shade, loves a damp situation.
 It’s sterile, so no unwanted seedlings, and it’s a non-runner so it stays put.
 Flowers in early summer, but often flushes again.

 The iconic purple plume so often used by Piet Oudolf in prairie planting.
 From midsummer onwards and it dies beautifully in winter, forming grass-like plumes.

 Astrantia - any dark-red forms

-These red pincushion plants love heavy soil.
+Astrantia are pincushion-like plants that love heavy soil.
 However the paler ones are less keen.